In our continuing series on the myths of modern recording, we turn to the subject of software subscriptions.

 I Want To Own My Software

-If I Stop Paying I Lose My Software
+If I Stop Paying I Lose Access To My Software

 The third point some make is that if they stop paying for the software then it stops working, well in most cases that's true.
 So just as with anything else in life we need to make sure we have the money to service all of our commitments.